Application

 Please note:

-• If after enrolling in Studielink you do not receive an email from us with your login details for the EUR Admission Portal, please contact our ICT servicedesk at it.servicedesk@eur.nl.
+If after enrolling in Studielink you do not receive an email from us with your login details for the EUR Application Portal, please contact our ICT servicedesk at it.servicedesk@eur.nl

-Once you have completed your registration in Studielink, a follow-up email will be sent to you.
+Once you have completed your registration in Studielink a follow-up email will be sent to you.
 You will be asked to login to the EUR Application Portal to upload your documents and answer some final questions.
-Please submit your application through the Portal no later than 15 March.
-We will then be able to fully process your request for admission and communicate with you about your application.
+You need to submit your application through the Application Portal no later than 15 March.

-Please note: we cannot and will not consider applications that have reached us after the deadline in the EUR Admission Portal.
+Please note: we cannot and will not consider applications that have reached us after the deadline in the EUR Application Portal.

 The IBCoM programme aims to attract students with the right mind-set.
 Those who are really interested in the concept of the international classroom, who are eager to closely cooperate with people from different backgrounds.
 Hence, your motivation letter is a very important part of your application for IBCoM.

-Once your application has been submitted in the EUR Admission Portal, the University will let you know if you need to upload any additional documents and/or if your application is complete.
-We aim to do this as soon as possible, but within 3 weeks after you have submitted your application.
+Once your application has been submitted in the EUR Application Portal, the university will let you know if you need to upload any additional documents and/or if your application is complete.

-Deadlines for submitting Certified copy of diploma and/or transcript:
+Deadlines for submitting certified copies of diploma and/or transcript:

 Deadlines for submitting proof of English proficiency:

-• As of approximately mid-June, you will be able to arrange payment of tuition fees.
+As of approximately mid-June, you will be able to arrange payment of tuition fees.
 You start with entering your payment details in Studielink (see your 'to do list' in Studielink).
-On our website you will find all the information you need regarding payment of your tuition fees.
-If you still have questions, please contact Erasmus Student Service Centre.
+On our website you will find detailed information regarding payment of your tuition fees.
+If you still have questions, please contact Erasmus Student Service Centre

 The ultimate date for finalising your registration is 31 August, but please do not wait until the last minute!